 French Fries that Are Sold to Us

-To make french fries healthier, the first step is to make them at home yourself, because it is the only way to guarantee their quality.
+To make healthy and light french fries, the first step is to make them at home yourself, because it is the only way to guarantee their quality.
 This will allow you to eat them frequently with other dishes.
 Try to avoid them as much as possible when eating out.

 French fries normally sold at restaurants or fast food chains are harmful for the following reasons:

-- They are made with low quality oils (those called cooking oils, which have transgenic soy and other vegetable origin oils) that turn into trans fats when cooked at high temperatures, which will cause toxicity in your body.
-They also tend to be used many times.
+- Fries are made with low quality oils (those called cooking oils, which have transgenic soy and other vegetable origin oils) that turn into trans fats when cooked at high temperatures, which will cause toxicity in your body.
+They also tend to be used many times over.

-- They have a very high fat content, because they are fried in a lot of oil.
+- Fries have a very high fat content, because they are fried in a lot of oil.